 Now to the touted series of the intimidating Norsemen (or rather, Norse Gods) of the Scandinavia, with Ragnar Lothbrok in the lead, ‘Vikings’ is mostly ‘Spartacus,’ sparing the geographical and mythological differences.
 Though again consisting of many fictional additions and leaving very less to the history or viewers’ imagination, ‘Vikings’ highlights the expanses of the Vikings empire, the sieges on the lands of France and British regions, and the attacks they led on their adversaries, their religious, social and political inclinations and most importantly, the valor and righteousness of the people belonging to the dark ages.
 Though ‘Vikings’ lacks the sexual portrayals to a larger extent when compared with the likes of ‘Spartacus,’ it still is relatable in terms of its steady script, the feudal struggles, and the copious amounts of blood splashing all around.

 2. House of Cards (2013-Present)

-Had it not been mired in all the controversies, ‘House of Cards’ promised us the potential to be one of the greatest tv shows of all the time.
-The chilling and edgy demeanour of Congressman and later the 46th US President Frank Underwood is enough to get us riling with anger and gritting our teeth in retaliation.
-Frank’s wife, Claire also shares his conniving, unending thirst for power and as the series progresses, Frank adopts all kinds of resorts to put an end to his arch nemeses and to attain the level of the POTUS, which he does at the onset of season three.
+Had it not been mired in all the controversies, ‘House of Cards’ promised us the potential to be one of the greatest TV shows of all time.
+The chilling and edgy demeanor of Congressman and later the 46th US President Frank Underwood is enough to get us riling with anger and gritting our teeth in retaliation.
+Frank’s wife, Claire, also shares his conniving, unending thirst for power, and as the series progresses, Frank adopts all kinds of resorts to put an end to his arch nemeses and to attain the level of the POTUS, which he does at the onset of season three.
 Murders, sexual advances, political betrayals, and a deep, dark undertone form the core of this acclaimed series, with enough moments to send a chill down your spine.

 Read More: TV Shows Like Big Little Lies